bitovi/github-actions-deploy-prometheus/README.md

 ## Example usage

 > **Secrets first!** First, fill out the values in the `.env.example` file.
 Then, create a secret in your repo called `DOT_ENV` and paste the contents into it.
 (Do NOT commit any files with your secrets in them!)
 If not set, Grafana will use the default admin/admin.
+(You can change this in the first login.)

 Create `.github/workflow/deploy.yaml` with the following to build on push.